fgnt/lazy_dataset/comparison/comparison.md

   ```

 ## Throughput
-To compare the throughput (loaded examples per second) with PyTorch's DataLoader, following scenario was chosen:
+To compare the throughput (loaded examples per second) with PyTorch's DataLoader, the following scenario was chosen:
 Audio sequences from the [LibriSpeech corpus](http://www.openslr.org/12/) are loaded into RAM, batched into chunks of 16 sequences and the sequences in each batch are zero-padded to the same length.
-The throughput is calculated for a whole iteration through the complete `train_clean_100` dataset which contains 28539 audio sequences.
+The throughput is calculated for a whole iteration of the complete `train_clean_100` dataset which contains 28539 audio sequences.
 Each dataset iteration is repeated ten times and the averaged throughput is reported.
 In the first experiment, the data is only loaded onto the CPU.
 In the second experiment, the data is additionally transferred to the GPU.